emqx/emqx-docs/en_US/durability/managing-replication.md

     <...>
     ```

-3. Once there are no more transitions, it's time to tell the cluster that the lost node is not coming back.
+3. Once all shard transitions are complete, you need to inform the cluster that the lost node will not be returning.

     ```shell
     $ emqx ctl ds forget messages 5C6028D6CE9459C7
     ```

-    It's very important to perform this step if the plan is to replace the lost node with a new one, preserving the original node name.
-Otherwise, the cluster will have the same node name known under two different Site IDs, which will cause a lot of confusion down the road.
+    This step is crucial if you plan to replace the lost node with a new one using the original node name.
+Failing to do so could result in the cluster recognizing the same node name under two different Site IDs, leading to significant confusion and potential issues.